HLXII/Evolve-Autoscript/README.md

 Goto this [page](https://github.com/HLXII/Evolve-Autoscript/raw/master/evolve_autoscript.user.js) to install the plugin.
 Tampermonkey should redirect you to an install page.
 Or just create a new script in Tampermonkey and copy/paste this script into the editor.

+It is highly recommended to import settings from [Saved Settings](https://github.com/HLXII/Evolve-Autoscript/blob/master/Saved%20Settings).
+The script does not have settings at initialization, and using the exported saves can give you a starting point for changing priorities.

+All priority settings are very opaque.
+As in, it is not very clear how changes in priorities affects the underlying script decisions.
+Thus, asking about what a 'good' priority setting to have is a bit hard to answer.
+I suggest playing around with the values until you're happy with the result.
+If you are very curious of how the priorities affect the script, you'll have to dig into the algorithm.

 # Known Issues (AKA I won't fix)
 If the game is run for long enough without refreshing, then clicking buttons on the modal windows (smelter, factory, etc) will lag the game.
 I don't know why this is, and I don't know how to fix it.
 So...
 I added an Auto Refresh setting to reload the page every 200 seconds.
 Use if you want (but most people don't).